Posted on 25th Jan 2012 @ 4:31 PM

 4) You love the classic Sage saltwater fly rods, including Xi3 and Xi2.

-Choose a Sage ONE rod if:
+Choose a Sage X rod if:

-5) You’re heading to a notoriously windy destination
+5) You’re heading to a notoriously windy destination but don't have much experience with saltwater casting.

 G.Loomis NRX Saltwater: Loomis anglers become addicted to the slingshot feeling of a rod that flexes deep into the blank and recoils with spectacular snap.
 The NRX is a classic, extra-fast action saltwater rod that delivers more feel than most in its class because it loads a little deeper into the blank.
 Stiffness (scale of 1:10): 8.5